edenia/eden-distribute/README.md

 This script is meant to be run as a cron job that calls the `eden.genesis::distribute` action to allocate funds for eden delegates to withdrawal on a monthly basis.

-It will call the `distribute` action until all funds have been distributed and the contract returns "nothing to do.".
+It will call the `distribute` action until all funds have been distributed and the contract returns "nothing to do".

 ## Installation